jevvilla/workshop-angular-testing/README.md

 })
 ```

 You already have tools to solve challenge #2, but before starting it's appropriate let you know that in Angular everything is a class (`Components`, `Services`, `Pipes`, etc), therefore you can make instaces of it.
-Remember import the respective class before instantiate it;
+Remember import the respective class before instantiate it.

 ## Challenge #2